lbt/git-pkg/README.rst

 * Checkout the mer-master branch
 * Commit your changes/patches
 * gp_release --rel=<Ver-Rel>
-* git push --tags origin master mer-pkg
+* git push --tags origin master pkg-mer

 Want to work on the packaging?
 Same approach but do --edit and then commit your packaging changes: